er-contreras/pay_bills_on_time/README.md

-# Time Management
+# Pay bills on time

 > This project was built with Ruby on Rails and ReactJs, it is an app that allows us to add bills and dates to pay them on time.

 ## Video presentation
 https://github.com/er-contreras/time_management_FE/assets/67211919/986edbfb-2d44-4055-9a60-9d5c154c93f0

-Link to backend repo: https://github.com/er-contreras/time_management_BE
+Link to backend repo: https://github.com/er-contreras/pay_bills_on_time_api

 Additional description of the project and its features.